Wildlife Rescue & Rehabilitation

 The Wildlife Center features an education center, animal triage care area, large display and flight cages, woodland paths and naturalistic habitats.
 Our wildlife residents include local and rare breeds—Andean condor; Griffon vulture; numerous hawks, falcons, and owls; several crows; and permanently disabled bald and golden eagles.

 Our goal is to release as many animals as possible back into the wild.
 Those that can be rehabilitated will be returned to nature; those with permanent disabilities are sheltered here, where they provide a special learning experience for the children—and staff—at Green Chimneys.

-The Wildlife Center is open to the public on weekends and holidays from 10:00am – 3:00pm.
+You can visit the Center and our entire farm on weekends from 10:00am – 3:00pm.
 But remember, this is the animals’ home so please respect their space and move slowly and quietly.
+Plan your visit